talon-one/talon_one.rb/docs/ManagementApi.md

 Update campaign

-Update the given campaign.  **Important:** You cannot use this endpoint to update campaigns if [campaign staging and revisions](https://docs.talon.one/docs/product/applications/managing-general-settings#campaign-staging-and-revisions) is enabled for your Application.
+Update the given campaign.  > [!important] You cannot use this endpoint to update campaigns if [campaign staging and > revisions](https://docs.talon.one/docs/product/applications/managing-general-settings#campaign-staging-and-revisions) > is enabled for your Application.

 ### Example